Martin-Biomed/Smart_Bed_for_Assistive_Living/README.md

 The Wearable Part of the device functions like a headset, with electronics being fitted above both ears.
-Both the temperature and the heart rate sensors are fitted to the same ear.
-The ESP8266 is housed in the other ear, with a direct connection to an arm-mounted LiPo battery:
+The heart rate sensor is fitted to the left ear, while the tempearture sensor and the ESP8266 is housed above the right ear.
+The ESP8266 has a direct connection to an arm-mounted LiPo battery: